YusseffRuiz/UdacitySensorFusionProjects/SFND_2D_Feature_Matching/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+## Top detection algorithms.
+Based on the information gathered on the excel sheet.
+Combinations (Detector + Descriptor):
+1. FAST + ORB
+2. FAST + BRIEF
+3. FAST + BRISK
+4. One last mention, since ORB detector seems to have a great performance as well.

+The values with FAST were close to 20 ms of response time, making it really quick on real-time performance, however, based on the matches, i will include the use of the ORB detector whenever possible.